idoerg/MyDIG/README.md

     	and make sure that the link below is still valid -- go to: http://github.com/chapmanb/bcbb/
     	-- download the source here as a zip file
-    	-- unzip this file and in the gff directory run setup.py
+    	-- unzip this file and in the gff directory run: sudo python setup.py install

 Instructions: